 A new musical, about ten thousand years ago.

-A tribe of Neolithic humans is hit by a flood, and most of them die in the river.
+A tribe is hit by a flood, and most of them die in the river.
 That’s a problem!

 But it’s an even bigger problem…because they worshiped the River God.

 Follow runaway human sacrifice Silverlight as she falls in love with TomTom, an existential ex-River Priest struggling to lead a straggling band of survivors.
 Will the tribe keep worshiping the River God?
 Or is there a bigger, better god just around the corner, waiting to be worshiped?

-Tribe Without a God, a brand-new original rock musical, explores who and what gets sacrificed in a world where god and government are impossibly tangled, and reveals a world where different tribes come together to fight for what we all believe in.
+Tribe Without a God, an original Neolithic musical comedy, explores who and what gets sacrificed in a world where god and government are impossibly tangled, and reveals a world where different tribes come together to fight for what we all believe in.